krobicon/ksenz/README.md

 ## (5) Build Service

-We'll build `project-tanya`, so we can register it as a service:
+We'll build `project-ksenz`, so we can register it as a service:

 1. Switch to `root` user: